Friday, September 30, 2011

 Sunday, September 18, 2011

-It’s not that I’m saying do whatever you think your dream is telling you to do, say, fly, beat up your boss or go to church naked.
+I'm not saying honor your dreams by doing whatever you think your dream is telling you to do, fly, beat up your boss or go to church naked.
 Honoring a dream is about:

 1. Listening.
 Paying Attention.
-I just heard the old song, “Elusive Butterfly of Love” by Bod Lind, which is about a love struck romantic chasing his beloved into her dreams through his.
+I just heard the old song, “Elusive Butterfly of Love” by Bob Lind, which is about a love struck romantic chasing his beloved into her dreams through his.
 (Hmmm, sounds good to me).
-I use this example though because he’s obviously tuned in to his dreams, even though he’s telling her not to let his flitting in bother her, it’s just a dream.
-When I go to sleep, I know I’m going somewhere; I’ll be doing something.
-Sometimes I “incubate” a specific direction by asking for a dream about a desire or need, but when I don’t, I still know I’m going on a dream, just like when I get into my car, I’m headed somewhere.
-With dreams it’s a bit more of a free fall, so my poor Ego/Persona have to ride in the back.
-What part of me is driving the car?
-Well that’s part of dream play.
-Paying attention to each person, animal, place and thing in a dream is the gateway to dream play and to honoring our dreams.
+I use this example because he’s obviously tuned in to his dreams, even though he’s telling her in the song not to let his flitting in bother her, it’s just a dream.
+(Actually it's very bad etiquette to flit into someone's dream without permission.)
+Still, his dreams are a happening place.
+When I go to sleep, I know I’m going somewhere.
+I’ll be doing something.
+Sometimes I “incubate” what I want from my dream by asking for a dream about a desire or need, but when I don’t, I still know I’m going on a dream journey, just like when I get into my car, I’m headed somewhere.

 Friday, September 9, 2011